Germany promises US greater military involvement | DW | 23.09.2019

 "I made very clear that Germany is ready to be involved, but only in a European mission," she said.

-The US is leading an international operation in the key shipping lane, which hopes to ensure safe passage for commercial vessels, following Iran's seizure of an oil tanker there earlier this year.
+The US is leading an international operation in the key shipping lane.
+Washington hopes to ensure safe passage for commercial vessels, following Iran's seizure of an oil tanker there earlier this year.

 Read more: AKK urges more money for German military